callanhunter/social-network-api/README.md

 # Description

 ### This project created an API that uses a mongodb database and used Express.js for routing.
-This project will allow a user to share their thoughts, create a friend list, and react to other's thoughts
+This project will allow a user to share their thoughts, create a friend list, and react to other's thoughts.

 # Table of contents